Peer Recovery Services

 Complete the online City of Norfolk Volunteer Application (PDF).
 In the "areas of Interest" box, write "Norfolk Community Services Board Peer Services."
 Your volunteer application will be forwarded to Norfolk CSB.

-The Peer Manager (Raymond Barnes) will call or email you to review your application and collect any additional information needed.
+The Peer Division Head (Raymond Barnes) will call or email you to review your application and collect any additional information needed.
 He will then send those recommended for volunteer opportunity to the CSB Personnel Support Team.
-You will then be contacted to go to the City for a background check and drug screen.
+You will then be contacted to go to the city for a background check and drug screen.
 Your first volunteer day with the CSB will be for additional orientation and state background review.